 There is also a brand called Wheyward Spirit that makes distilled alcohol with dairy whey.
 Fortunately, there name makes it relatively clear.
 But there is no law requiring an ingredient statement on alcohol.
 And allergen labeling is suggested, not required, on alcohol.
 So it is always best to contact the manufacturer if there is any potential concern.

-Many mixed drinks, such as White Russians and Irish Mints, may sound wonderfully warming when Jack Frost decides to ice over your nose, but their creamy draw is derived from milk.
-Beyond the obvious beverages, use great caution when ordering mixed drinks in bars and restaurants and be sure to relay your no milk desires to the bartender.
+White Russians and Irish Mints may sound wonderfully warming when Jack Frost decides to ice over your nose.
+But their creamy draw is derived from milk.
+Beyond these more obvious beverages, use great caution when ordering mixed drinks in bars and restaurants.
+Always relay your no milk desires to the bartender.
 Some may add a splash of milk, cream, or a creamy spirit to a typically dairy-free alcohol blend.

 And there are some not-so-obvious sources of hidden dairy, including margaritas!
 Some brands of Sweet & Sour Mix, like Timmy’s, contain milk.
 Unfortunately, not all barkeeps may be aware of this either.
 Just to be safe, ask them to double check the ingredients on any alcohol and mixes used.
 If the ingredients aren’t listed, which sometimes happens with alcohol, pick another beverage.